The Manual of the Psi

 A natural psi or a believer, on the other hand, has a much harder time acquiring new psionic powers.
 The whole idea with them is that happenstance or their beliefs unlocked their psionic abilities to begin with, so adding more is tricky.
 It's possible that additional powers can be explained as new aspects of that belief or incident which first awakened one's powers, but this gets more and more difficult over time.

 A character who attempts to awaken his or her own psi potential, or to study new powers before being ready to go it alone, does do at a distinct penalty.
-Learning new psionics, or advancing existing ones, costs twenty five percent more Karma without a mentor to aid in the endeavor.
+Learning new psionics, or advancing existing ones, costs twenty-five percent more Karma without a mentor to aid in the endeavor.
 This penalty lasts until one masters their first discipline or has learned thirteen distinct psi powers (whichever of the two comes first).

 This premium is on top of any others inflicted by their form of activation.
-A casual psi would suffer this atop their existing twenty five percent penalty, while natural psis and believers would have this penalty in addition to the higher base cost for purchasing new 'untrained' powers in the first place.
+A casual psi would suffer this atop their existing twenty-five percent penalty, while natural psis and believers would have this penalty in addition to the higher base cost for purchasing new 'untrained' powers in the first place.
 This is why, if one intends to study psionics proper, it pays to work with a mentor of the mental arts, instead of doing it solo.

-Over time, a psi may wish to work with a power in order to develop a new use for it, instead of simply meditating on a new one.
+Over time, a psi may wish to work with a power to develop a new use for it, instead of simply meditating on a new one.
 Such new uses are called power stunts.
 Every attempt to create a psionic power stunt costs 50 Karma points per try, but they are otherwise governed by the same basic rules that exist for all other characters.
 So, if you have a new idea for the uses of a dusty old power, give it a shot, already!

 A power stunt starts out at the same rank as its parent power, -1 CS for each additional point per rank it costs.
 While power stunts don't count as powers for the purposes of mastering a psionic discipline, they do allow one to develop their abilities at a discount compared to buying new ones outright.
-This is why natural and believer psis tend to lean on stunts, getting all they can out of their existing power roster.
+This is why natural psis and believers tend to lean on stunts, getting all they can out of their existing power roster.

 Mastering Psionic Disciplines